 Configuring lifecycles

 Configure lifecycles for applicable steps in a workflow.
-Select the lifecycle that applies to the asset when the workflow user performs a task.
+Select the lifecycle that applies to an asset when a workflow user performs a task.

-For example, if the workflow requires approval for creating an asset, you can configure the component to change the value of the Lifecycle field from "Draft" to "Published" when the approver approves the asset.
+For example, if a workflow requires approval to create an asset, you can configure the component to change the value of the Lifecycle field from "Draft" to "Published" when an approver approves the asset.

 Select one of the following options: